triamnetwork/triam-docs/docs/guides/anchor/compliance-server.md

 ## Create a Database

 The compliance server requires a MySQL or PostgreSQL database in order to save transaction and compliance information.
-Create a new database named `stellar_compliance` and a user to manage it.
+Create a new database named `triam_compliance` and a user to manage it.
 You don’t need to add any tables; the server includes [a command to configure and update your database](#start-the-server).

 ## Download and Configure Compliance Server